thendawg/nvezos/README.md

 2. After applying overclocking and then rebooting the system you will notice the OC settings do not come back immediately.
 This is due to the daemons the initiate the settings trying to run before Xorg starts.
 Ive tried several targets but am unable to correct this.
 Ive put a workaround in place using crontab which restarts the associated daemons every 3 minutes.
 Thus, if you reboot the miner, your overclocking settings will return, but it could take several minutes, to apply them instantly just use the overclocking page.

 3. Cannot change IP via WebUI - the static address is being applied incorrectly or an interface isn't getting flushed - still working on this, expect it to be fixed soon.
 For now if you want to change the IP you'll have to do it via SSH.

+**OS INSTALL**

+1) Write ISO to USB drive and make bootable.
+The easiest way in Windows is to use Rufus - https://rufus.akeo.ie/ - just check "Create a bootable disk using" then select ISO Image.
+Hit the icon to the right to select your ISO.
+Make sure Quick Format and Create extended labels are checked.

+2) Boot from USB media.
+You can install to a USB drive, however, you will need 2 USB drives at this point, one to install to and one to install from.

+3) After Ubuntu-GNOME installer boots, select Install Ubuntu

+4) On the "Preparing to install" screens be sure to leave Download updates and Install thirs-party software unchecked.

+5) The easiest installation type to use is Erase disk and install Ubuntu (provided you only have one disk other than your USB drive), otherwise you'll need to use "Something Else"

+6) Confirm the disk changes, set your time zone, and setup your user account with password.
+DO NOT CHECK ENCRYPT HOME FOLDER.
+This user is seperate from the WebUI user, feel free to make them the same, but the passwords wont be linked.

+7) Installation should complete on its own, it will prompt you to reboot.
+Ive noticed the reboot screen often hangs, if it does, just power cycle the system - I've never had an issue.

+8) Be sure to remove the USB drive used for installation before the system boots again, it should now boot into the OS.